hungrybluedev/CMake-Basic-C-Template/README.md

 There is also an option to skip the CI on a push if the commit message/body contains `[skip ci]`.

+You can also use [act](https://github.com/nektos/act) to run the actions locally to ensure that they pass (at least on Ubuntu) before pushing to the remote repository.

 ## Reference

 Almost all the material is derived from [An Introduction to Modern CMake](https://gitlab.com/CLIUtils/modern-cmake) by Henry Schreiner and others.
 Other sources will be mentioned as they pop up.